Real models for the framed little $n$-disks operads: Recollections and notation

 \subsection{Vector spaces, complexes, dgcas}

-We generally work over the ground field $\K$ of characteristic zero.
+We generally work over a ground field $\K$ of characteristic zero.
 Our algebraic constructions work for $\K=\Q$.
 To show the main results we will however use transcendental methods (integrals) and eventually restrict to $\K=\R$.

-As usual, we abbreviate the phrase \emph{differential graded} by dg.
-We denote the category of unbounded, cochain graded dg vector spaces by $\dgVect$.
-We equip it with the standard homotopical structure, i.e., the class of weak equivalences are the quasi-isomorphisms.
-We also introduce the category $\FC$ of filtered complete dg vector spaces as follows: \begin{itemize} \item Objects of $\FC$ are dg vector spaces $V$ equipped with a descending complete filtration

-such that the associated spectral sequence abuts on the first page, i.e., $H(\gr V)\cong H(V)$.
-In particular, $V$ is quasi-isomorphic to its associated graded.\footnote{This assumption is inconvenient in many practical situations, and one could relax the condition such that it is only required that the spectral sequence abuts at a finite page.
-However, as it stands the condition makes statements and proofs easier, and will be satisfied in our examples.} \item Morphisms in $\FC$ are morphisms of filtered dg vector spaces. \item We equip $\FC$ with the structure of a homotopical category by declaring the weak equivalences to be the quasi-isomorphisms. \item We define a monoidal structure on $\FC$ by the completed tensor product.
-Concretely, for $V,W$ in $\FC$, the ordinary tensor product $V\otimes W$ comes with a filtration such that